 On the other hand, the film very explicitly departs from Mary Shelley's text in other ways.
 Mary Shelley's Monster is a blank slate, a tabula rasa.
-It is a new creature, potentially capable of good or evil, but twisted into evil through being rejected by society in general and its maker in particular.
+It is a new creature, potentially capable of good or evil, but twisted into evil through by rejection.

 This idea has been completely lost on the film tradition of Frankenstein.
 Beginning in 1931, has been at least partly a revenant, retaining at least the personality – and sometimes the memory – of the brain donor.
 Here, after trying so hard to reject the film tradition of Frankenstein in order to rediscover the novel, Branagh and co give up.
 The brain.
 It's all about the brain.
 What's more, they extend the idea of Monster-as-revenant, declaring that the other body parts all contribute to the Monster's nature – it can play the flute due to muscle memory in his hands, for example.
 This is a big change.
 You can get the period correct, the setting correct and the characters correct, but if you change the nature of the monster, you're changing Mary Shelley's story.